 It will need to be on your doctor’s “letterhead.”
 This means it needs to give your doctor’s information.

 - The doctor’s name with any “attachments” (for example, Dr. John Smith, M.D. or Sarah Smith, LCSW)

 - The clinic phone number

 - A date within the last year (Airlines require that it be dated within the last 12 months)

 - A statement that you have a physical or mental disability.

-- That having the dog with you is necessary to your mental or physical health, or your treatment, or to assist you with your disability.
+- A statement that having the dog with you is necessary to your mental or physical health, or your treatment, or to assist you with your disability.

 - That you are under the care of the person writing the note and that the person writing the note is a licensed medical professional.
 (This includes the doctor’s licensing information: the date it was issued, what state/jurisdiction it was given in and what license it is.)

 Pretty simple!
-Get a doctor’s note for a service dog next time you go in for a well check and you should be all set.
+Use this template to create your own doctor’s note for a service dog for your next checkup and you should be all set.